NL33/electron-git/znext.md

 --apple notes. maybe use apple script.
 Remember there are good vid tutorials for that --remember that its ok if certain types of formats don't give you the same functionality --link the projects to places you can share, like dropbox and github

+# Later
+-when add a new folder (especially in the main project directory), insert the new folder in alphabetical order. meaning go through the titles of the directory, and insert it after he one with proper alphabetical order

 # Questions